mgblackwater/stevekinney.net/content/courses/testing/how-tests-work.md

 ---
+title: Insist That a Test Fails
+description: Explore techniques to ensure tests fail when expected.
-modified: 2024-09-14T09:41:22-06:00
+modified: 2024-09-28T11:31:15-06:00
 ---

 Because it didn't fail.

 These seems banal, but it'll be important later, so I'm going to say it again and again: There is _no such thing_ as a passing test.
 There are only tests that didn't fail.

 If we think about how a test suite works, it's something that runs your code and keeps track of the times where an error was thrown.
 An `expect` that didn't get what it expects throws an error, which fails your test.
-If you test passes, it's not because there is something inherently correct about your code.
+If your test passes, it's not because there is something inherently correct about your code.
 There just isn't anything inherently _wrong_.

 ## Insist that a Test Fails